Jakub Grič

-Jakub Grič (born 5 July 1996) is a Slovak professional footballer who plays for Dynamo České Budějovice in the Czech First League as a midfielder.
+Jakub Grič (born 5 July 1996) is a Slovak professional footballer who plays as a midfielder for I liga club Chrobry Głogów.

 Club career

 Zemplín Michalovce

 Grič won the 2014–15 DOXXbet liga with Zemplín Michalovce, earning the club its first promotion to the top tier of Slovak football.

 He made his Fortuna Liga debut for Michalovce in the starting line-up against AS Trenčín, on 18 July 2015.

 Spartak Trnava

 In July 2020, Grič had signed with Spartak Trnava, citing contention at signing with a club, with a notable name at home and abroad.
 Grič was of interest for Spartak on the grounds of his past performances and usefulness on different defensive positions.

 Dynamo České Budějovice

 In July 2022, Grič had signed with Czech side Dynamo České Budějovice.

+Wisła Płock

+On 3 August 2023, Grič made his return to Polish football, having previously played in the top division for Sandecja Nowy Sącz in 2018, by signing a one-year deal with I liga side Wisła Płock.
+He left the club at the end of his contract in June 2024.

+Chrobry Głogów

+On 4 February 2025, Grič joined another I liga club Chrobry Głogów on a five-month deal, with a one-year extension option.

 International career

 Grič was first recognised in a senior national team nomination on 16 March 2022 by Štefan Tarkovič as an alternate ahead of four UEFA Nations League fixtures against Belarus, Azerbaijan and Kazakhstan scheduled in first two weeks of June 2022.